Penny-farthing: End of an era

 The well-known dangers of the penny-farthing were, for the time of its prominence, outweighed by its strengths.
 While it was a difficult, dangerous machine, it was simpler, lighter, and faster than the safer velocipedes of the time.
 Two new developments changed this situation, and led to the rise of the safety bicycle.
 The first was the chain drive, originally used on tricycles, allowing a gear ratio to be chosen independent of the wheel size.
 The second was the pneumatic bicycle tire, allowing smaller wheels to provide a smooth ride.

 The nephew of one of the men responsible for popularity of the penny-farthing was largely responsible for its demise.
 James Starley had built the Ariel (spirit of the air) high-wheeler in 1870; but this was a time of innovation, and when chain drives were upgraded so that each link had a small roller, higher and higher speeds became possible without the need for a large front wheel.

 In 1885, Starley's nephew John Kemp Starley took these new developments to launch the modern bicycle, the Rover safety bicycle, so-called because the rider, seated much lower and farther behind the front wheel contact point, was less prone to a header.

 In 1888, when John Dunlop re-invented the pneumatic tire for his son's tricycle, the high wheel was made obsolete.
 The comfortable ride once found only on tall wheels could now be enjoyed on smaller chain-driven bicycles.
 By 1893, high-wheelers were no longer being produced.
 Use lingered into the 1920s in track cycling until racing safety bicycles were adequately designed.

 Modern usage

 Today, enthusiasts ride restored penny-farthings, and a few manufacturers build new ones with modern materials.
-One of these manufacturers is UDC Penny Farthings, the largest penny-farthing manufacturer in the United Kingdom.
-The manufacturer recorded record sales of penny-farthings in 2020 during the COVID-19 lockdown.
+Manufacturers include Richards of England (Hull, UK), Rideable Bicycle Replicas (US), Trott & Sons (UK) and UDC (Taiwan).
+One of these manufacturers, UDC Penny Farthings, the largest penny-farthing retailer in the United Kingdom, recorded record sales of penny-farthings in 2020 during the COVID-19 lockdown.